conan-io/docs/examples/cross_build/toolchain_packages.rst

 .. important::

     Use ``--build-require`` argument.

     The ``conan create`` command by default creates packages for the "host" context, using the "host" profile.
-But if the package we are created is intended to be used as a tool, that is, as a ``tool_requires``, then it needs to be built for the "build" context.
+But if the package we are creating is intended to be used as a tool with ``tool_requires``, then it needs to be built for the "build" context instead.

     The ``--build-require`` argument specifies this.
-When this argument is provided, the current recipe binary will be built to run in the "build" context, using the ``default`` profile, and it will receive the ``raspberry-64`` "host" profile settings as ``settings_target``.
+When this argument is provided, the current recipe binary will be built for the "build" context, in this case using the ``default`` profile, and it will receive the ``raspberry-64`` "host" profile settings as ``settings_target``.
-    Because the ``arm-toolchain/13.2`` package is a package which executables run in the current "build" machine, not in the RaspberryPI, but it is a tool that targets the RaspberryPI.
+    The ``arm-toolchain/13.2`` package is a package which executables run in the current "build" machine, not in the RaspberryPI, but it is a tool that targets the RaspberryPI.

     The ``--build-require`` argument is necessary to build the ``arm-toolchain`` package correctly